omkarcloud/google-maps-scraper/README.md

 ![Success Screen](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/success-screen.png)

-### ❓ What if I Don't Get ROI from It?
+### ❓What if I Don't Get Value from It?

-Your investment is completely risk-free!
-We stand by our product with a **30-Day Refund Policy**.
-If you feel that the Pro Version doesn't deliver the value you expected, you can request a refund.

-Still unsure about the Google Maps Scraper?
-No worries!
-Book a demo meeting, and we'll scrape your chosen places right in front of you.

-Book a Demo using this [meeting link](https://www.omkar.cloud/l/meet-chetan/).
+We wholeheartedly believe in the value our product brings, especially since it has successfully worked for hundreds of entrepreneurs like you.

+But, we also understand the reservations you might have.

+That's why we've put the ball in your court: If, within the next 30 days, you feel that our product hasn’t met your expectations, don't hesitate.
+Reach out to us, and We will gladly refund your money, no questions and no hassles.

+The risk is entirely on us because we're confident in what we've created.

 ### ❓ How Do I Get a Refund?